christosgalano/christosgalano.github.io/_drafts/chaos-engineering/chaos-engineering.md

 ## Chaos in Practice

+Chaos Engineering involves a systematic approach to understanding and enhancing the resilience of distributed systems.
+In this process, the control group represents the stable, expected behavior of the system, serving as a reference point.
+The experimental group, on the other hand, is subjected to intentional disruptions or chaos events.
+The goal is to identify weaknesses in the system by comparing the behavior of the control and experimental group.

-Chaos Engineering aims to address the uncertainty of distributed systems at scale.
-It facilitates experiments to uncover systemic weaknesses, following a four-step approach:
+In order to achieve this goal, Chaos Engineering experiments are conducted following a four-step approach:

 1. **Steady State Definition:** Start by defining *steady state* as a measurable output of the system indicating normal behavior.